 Replacing the Printhead Assembly

 A printhead assembly consists of cartridges fitted into a printhead.
-If the printhead assembly sustains damage or is incompatible with the product, you might need to replace it.
+If the printhead assembly sustains damage or is incompatible with the printer, you might need to replace it.
 Replacement printhead assemblies are only available from HP Support or authorized service providers.

 Replace the printhead assembly